 Step 4: Find the perfect location

-It is also important to consider zoning laws.
-Since operating a mechanic shop gets noisy and polluted, only a few specific zones are permitted.
+Not all commercial spaces are suitable.
+Checking early avoids expensive modifications.
+It is also important to consider zoning law requirements for an auto repair shop.
+Since operating an auto shop gets noisy and polluted, only a few specific zones are permitted.
 That’s why it’s important to check the permitted locations and choose the one that attracts more customers.

 Step 5: Obtain all necessary permits and licenses

-As mentioned in the permits section above, you need a business license and certain permits before opening a mechanic shop.
+As mentioned in the permits section above, you need a business license and certain permits before opening an auto repair shop.
 Businesses can be subjected to heavy fines or even sealed if these regulations are not followed.
 All this can be avoided if you pay the state fees to get the right licenses.

 For instance, since every automotive repair shop operates out of garages, a Certificate of Occupancy (CO) is mandatory, as it proves that all legal and safety regulations have been met by the garage and it is fit for people to work in/customers to visit.